 Renting in Newtown

 You’ll find loads of antique shops, quirky shops, quirky people and a breath of fresh air.
-There are some great pubs, there’s a good nightlife scene and it’s easy to get into town by jumping on the train for 10 minutes to Central.
+There are some great pubs, there’s a good nightlife scene and it’s easy to get into Sydney city by jumping on the train for 10 minutes to Central.
 Easy!

 Watch our Newtown video below